apache/cordova-docs/docs/en/edge/guide/plugin-development/index.md

 platform are listed below.
 These guides continue to build on the simple Echo Plugin example discussed above.

-- Developing a Plugin on Android
+- Android Plugins
-- Developing a Plugin on BlackBerry
+- BlackBerry Plugins
-- Developing a Plugin on BlackBerry 10
+- BlackBerry 10 Plugins
-- Developing a Plugin on iOS
+- iOS Plugins
-- Developing a Plugin on Windows Phone
+- Windows Phone Plugins

 The webOS and Tizen platforms currently do not support plugins.